invertase/react-native-firebase/docs/admob/european-user-consent.md

 Ads served by Google can be categorized as personalized or non-personalized, both requiring consent from users in the EEA.
 By default, ad requests to Google serve personalized ads, with ad selection based on the user's previously collected data.
 Users outside of the EEA do not require consent.

-> The `AdsConsent` helper only provides you with the tools to requesting consent, it is up to the developer to ensure the consent status is reflected throughout the app.
+> The `AdsConsent` helper only provides you with the tools for requesting consent, it is up to the developer to ensure the consent status is reflected throughout the app.

-## Example
+## Handling consent

-The following example outlines the steps required to obtain user consent, and examples of practical steps you can take to integrate your users consent throughout your application.
+The following steps show the various methods and ways of handling consent within your app.

 ### Delaying app measurement

 By default, the Google Mobile Ads SDK initializes app measurement and begins sending user-level event data to Google immediately when the app starts.
-If your app will be used by users within the EEA, it is important you prevent app measurement until your first app has been requested (after consent).
+If your app will be used by users within the EEA, it is important you prevent app measurement until your first ad has been requested (after consent).

 Within your projects `firebase.json` file, set the `admob_delay_app_measurement_init` to `true` to delay app measurement: